braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/standard_integration.md

 The recommended place to set your custom `IBrazeNotificationFactory` is in the `Application.onCreate()` application lifecycle method (not activity).
 This will allow the notification factory to be set correctly whenever your app process is active.

 {% alert important %}
 Creating your own notification from scratch is an advanced use case and should be done only with thorough testing and a deep understanding of Braze's push functionality.
-For example, you must ensure your notification logs push opens correctly.
+For example, you must make sure your notification logs push opens correctly.
 {% endalert %}

 To unset your custom [`IBrazeNotificationFactory`][6] and return to default Braze handling for push, pass in `null` to our custom notification factory setter: